M1ck0/css-grid/README.md

 ### Intro

+CSS grid is a simple library that gives you an ability to create responsive layouts without thinking too much about it.
+It uses grid feature from CSS to create layouts for modern browsers.
-CSS Grid is lightweight grid, not a `css` framework.
-You can't use this to style your elements on page.
-You can use this if you want to create responsive layout for your content.
+This is not Bootstrap, Tailwind or something similar.
+You can't use this to create buttons, cards, modals, etc.

-It uses CSS `grid` feature, hence the name of this package (if I can call it package).
+For now this library is very small (unminified version has 59 lines of code), but you can create some interesting layouts with it.
+Soon I'll be adding some presets for layouts.
+This means that you'll be able to create nice looking galleries and layouts with only one class.

+I was using Bootstrap for a long time and realized that I mostly use it because I can easily create responsive layouts, which means that other parts of it are unused, so that's why I decided to create this.
+I wanted to do for myself, but then I decided to open-source it because someone might find it useful or even contribute to it.

 ---

 ### Why `grid` and not `flex`?

-`grid` is a really powerfull feature in CSS and it should be used for creating page layouts because it takes so much work off your back, especially when it comes to responsive layouts.
+`grid` is a really powerful feature in CSS, and it should be used for creating page layouts because it takes so much work off your back, especially when it comes to responsive layouts.